New leak suggests NSA penetrated Mideast banking networks

 - KeyArena renovation group strikes unique partnership with Pearl Jam, Live Nation

+The authenticity of Friday’s document dump could not immediately be determined but the group’s previous releases have been corroborated by material leaked by former U.S. intelligence contractor Edward Snowden and software patches issued by major U.S. technology firms .

-The NSA did not immediately return an email seeking comment.
+The NSA did not immediately return emails seeking comment.

+Because EastNets provides a host of Arab banks connectivity to the banking system’s electronic backbone, known as SWIFT, compromising the company would give the NSA the ability to silently track financial transactions across the Middle East, Suiche said in a phone call.

+He said other documents in the release suggested an even wider effort to monitor the world’s transactions.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.